rolandjlevy/js-sliders-game/README.md

 - Position numbers in the correct order in the fewest possible moves
 - Pieces turn green in the correct position
 - When you've completed the game, add your score to the Leader Board
-- See demo below ↓
+- See demo above ⬆

 ### Features 💡
 - Mobile friendly